 Consider this important statistic: Only 45% of families earning under $30,000 currently have broadband service in their homes.
 This puts those parents and their children at a huge disadvantage when it comes to finding and applying for jobs, communicating with doctors, completing homework and other everyday tasks that more affluent families take for granted.

-Internet Essentials is very similar to the Connect To Compete program.
-They both cost just $9.95 a month and deliver a blazing fast 1.5 – 3.0 Mbps download speed.
+Internet Essentials costs just $9.95 a month and deliver a blazing fast 1.5 – 3.0 Mbps download speed (upping it to 5 Mbps on 9/1/13).
 Qualifying families will even be able to purchase a computer for only $149.99.
 There are no activation fees and no additional equipment fees.

 How to qualify for Internet Essentials